gustavocoding/docker/rhq/README.md

 Docker registry
 ---

-The images is being build on the docker regsitry at [gustavonalle/rhq-411-server](https://registry.hub.docker.com/u/gustavonalle/rhq-411-server/)
+The image is being build on the docker regsitry at [gustavonalle/rhq-411-server](https://registry.hub.docker.com/u/gustavonalle/rhq-411-server/)